Homosexuality: Etymology

-The word homosexual is a Greek and Latin hybrid, with the first element derived from Greek ὁμός homos, "same" (not related to the Latin homo, "man", as in Homo sapiens), thus connoting sexual acts and affections between members of the same sex, including lesbianism.
-The first known appearance of homosexual in print is found in an 1868 letter to Karl Heinrich Ulrichs by the Austrian-born novelist Karl-Maria Kertbeny. arguing against a Prussian anti-sodomy law.
+The word homosexual is a Greek and Latin hybrid, with the first element derived from Greek ὁμός homos, "same" (not related to the Latin homo, "man", as present in the genus Homo, which includes Homo sapiens and now extinct species), thus connoting sexual acts and affections between members of the same sex, including lesbianism.
+The first known appearance of homosexual in print is found in an 1868 letter to Karl Heinrich Ulrichs by the Austrian-born novelist Karl-Maria Kertbeny arguing against a Prussian anti-sodomy law.
 In 1886, the psychiatrist Richard von Krafft-Ebing used the terms homosexual and heterosexual in his book Psychopathia Sexualis.
 Krafft-Ebing's book was so popular among both laymen and doctors that the terms heterosexual and homosexual became the most widely accepted terms for sexual orientation.
-As such, the current use of the term has its roots in the broader 19th-century tradition of personality taxonomy.

 Many modern style guides in the U.S. recommend against using homosexual as a noun, instead using gay man or lesbian.
 Similarly, some recommend completely avoiding usage of homosexual as it has a negative, clinical history and because the word only refers to one's sexual behavior (as opposed to romantic feelings) and thus it has a negative connotation.
 Gay and lesbian are the most common alternatives.
 The first letters are frequently combined to create the initialism LGBT (sometimes written as GLBT), in which B and T refer to bisexual and transgender people.

-Gay especially refers to male homosexuality, but may be used in a broader sense to refer to all LGBT people.
+Gay especially refers to male homosexuality, but may be used in a broader sense to refer to all LGBTQ people.
 In the context of sexuality, lesbian refers only to female homosexuality.
 The word lesbian is derived from the name of the Greek island Lesbos, where the poet Sappho wrote largely about her emotional relationships with young women.